SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: SimLab

 \subsubsection{Intuitive Use (R4)}

-To provide a user-friendly experiment interface, we develop a \emph{Web Application} that serves as the main interface between the users and SimLab.
-It combines a graphical user interface and an API that connects the users to the evaluation process and public parts of the \emph{Storage} (e.g., results, experiment configurations, and training data).
-In a nutshell, the web application allows users to log in, submit systems (CIA systems and user simulators), manage their experiments, and access parts of the storage.
-The user interface is designed to be as intuitive as possible to reduce the entry barrier for the community.
+To provide a user-friendly experiment interface, we developed a \emph{Web Application} that serves as the main user interface.
+It combines a graphical user interface and an API, connecting users to the evaluation process and public parts of the \emph{Storage} (e.g., results, experiment configurations, and training data).
+The web application allows users to log in, submit systems (CIA agents and simulators), manage their experiments, and access the storage.
+The user interface is designed to be highly intuitive, lowering the barrier to entry for the community.